Ubiquinol

 A ubiquinol is an electron-rich (reduced) form of coenzyme Q (ubiquinone).
 The term most often refers to ubiquinol-10, with a 10-unit tail most commonly found in humans.

 The natural ubiquinol form of coenzyme Q is 2,3-dimethoxy-5-methyl-6-poly prenyl-1,4-benzoquinol, where the polyprenylated side-chain is 9-10 units long in mammals.
 Coenzyme Q10 (CoQ10) exists in three redox states, fully oxidized (ubiquinone), partially reduced (semiquinone or ubisemiquinone), and fully reduced (ubiquinol).
 The redox functions of ubiquinol in cellular energy production and antioxidant protection are based on the ability to exchange two electrons in a redox cycle between ubiquinol (reduced) and the ubiquinone (oxidized) form.

 Characteristics

 Because humans can synthesize ubiquinol, it is not classed as a vitamin.

 Bioavailability

-It is well-established that CoQ10 is not well absorbed into the body, as has been published in many peer-reviewed scientific journals.
+CoQ10 is not well absorbed into the body.
 Since the ubiquinol form has two additional hydrogens, it results in the conversion of two ketone groups into hydroxyl groups on the active portion of the molecule.
 This causes an increase in the polarity of the CoQ10 molecule and may be a significant factor behind the observed enhanced bioavailability of ubiquinol.